 Finding the Right Expansion Partner

 Whether your organization is seeking talent outside of Denmark or you’re exploring other destinations, Velocity Global’s global immigration services can assist with vital document collection, offer live assistance and consular support, and help ensure the transition is a smooth one.
-Or, if you’re considering sending one or more employees to one of the 185+ countries in which we operate, our International PEO (Professional Employer Organization) solution can help you get up and running in as few as 48 hours—no need for an entity.
+Or, if you’re considering sending one or more employees to one of the 185+ countries in which we operate, our International PEO (Professional Employer Organization) solution can help you get up and running quickly and seamlessly—no need for an entity.

 Want to learn more about how we can help take your organization global?
 Let’s chat.